What are Phobias in Childhood?

 Another type of response prevention is a child who is afraid of germs not being allowed to wash their hands right away.
 This therapeutic technique is ‘preventing’ the hand washing response so that the child can realize they didn’t instantly get sick after being exposed to the germs.

 Over time, the child learns that they do not have to run away or perform a ritual to avoid the fear.
 Often, especially when kids have overly active imaginations, they will imagine the situation as much worse than it is.
 When they learn they are safe in the face of the feared situation, they become less and less afraid of it over time.

 What to do about fear of dogs

-Work to let a familiar dog sniff your child and have them feel comfortable petting the animal.
-You don’t want a child approaching unfamiliar dogs.
-But, in public, you may want to be able to walk down the street without your child screaming and crying at the sight of an animal.
+Although we don’t want our kids approaching unfamiliar dogs, you do want to be able to walk down the street without your child screaming and crying at the sight of an animal.

 What to do about fear of the dark

 Approach a fear of the dark similarly, with gradual exposure until your child is quite comfortable and relaxed.
 Each day or each week, gradually reduce the lights.
 Your goal is to ‘desensitize’ your child to the darkness.